-Agencies should establish and publish clear operating rules that encompass procedures Administration for lost, found and abandoned bicycles.
-These rules should be clearly articulated in an Bike parking spaces should be integrated into the station's regular operations documenagency's operations plan and communicated to users at parking facilities.
-These policies tation and maintenance cycle for cleaning, inspection and replacement.
-Different types should encompass the length of time a bicycle can remain in a parking facility before it of bicycle parking present a range of unique operational considerations.
-While simple is considered abandoned and the internal procedure for removal, as well as a means bike parking solutions, such as open racks, require only regular maintenance and cleanof customer recovery, as appropriate necessary based on an agency's global lost-anding, more complex parking solutions such as lockers, cages and smart racks, require found policy.
-Transit agencies should check their enabling legislation to determine if they transit agencies to establish a user registration system.
-Depending on the agency's are required to dispose of abandoned bicycles in a specific way, such as in a lost and preferred parking solution, transit operators may require specific user data, which must found. be collected by program staff or included as a core responsibility in a third-party contract.
+Agencies should establish and publish clear operating rules that encompass procedures for lost, found and abandoned bicycles.
+These rules should be clearly articulated in an agency's operations plan and communicated to users at parking facilities.
+These policies should encompass the length of time a bicycle can remain in a parking facility before it is considered abandoned and the internal procedure for removal, as well as a means of customer recovery, as appropriate necessary based on an agency's global lost-and-found policy.
+Transit agencies should check their enabling legislation to determine if they are required to dispose of abandoned bicycles in a specific way, such as in a lost and found.